Up next….

 We began with the idea that whatever story we worked with would involve horses.
 In fact, all three do.
 And those horses have led us to also consider how we find our ‘wild within’.
 It is so easy in the maelstrom of modern life to lose touch with our own wildness, but when our youth-obsessed world is no longer so interested in us, that is when we can find it and revel in it again.

-We have been able to experiment, make mistakes, and come back stronger with a show we are proud of.
+The fact that HERD has had to evolve to survive – how very appropriate – means we have been able to look at the piece again in the light of audience reaction to it, and to make it even better.
+All through the process of making HERD, we have been able to experiment, make mistakes, and come back stronger with a show we are proud of.
 And we could not have done that without Arts Council England funding, giving us the time and space to devise and rehearse.
+Or without the help of our wonderfully supportive audiences, who have been happy to share their opinions with us.

-Of course!
+Ah yes!
 The suits are an important part of what we are about and not just because of our name.
 Wearing suits challenges pre-conceptions about storytelling and storytellers, and about us as women – and older women at that.
 We don’t want to conform to anyone’s expectations and the suits make it clear we mean business.
-It is just one of the elements in creating exciting, thought-provoking, contemporary storytelling.
+It is just one of the elements we consider when creating exciting, thought-provoking, contemporary storytelling.

-And this time the suits are ………..
-YELLOW!
-And when Paschale is with us hers is blue.
-(Because horses only see in shades of yellow and blue.)
+And this time the suits are yellow, worn with blue T-shirts, because horses only see in shades of yellow and blue.